- Reception Long Term Plan 2022 (290.58KB)

 The Early Years Foundation Stage Framework

-The Early Years Foundation Stage Framework sets the standards for Learning, Development and Care for children from birth to five.
+The Early Years Foundation Stage Framework was updated in 2021 and sets the standards for Learning, Development and Care for children from birth to five.

 The framework is based on 4 themes which are supported by underlying principles: